Filing a Claim

-Depending on the estimate of yield, an inspector may complete a field inspection to determine the yield appraisal before acres are released.
+Depending on the estimate of yield, an adjuster may complete a field inspection to determine the yield appraisal before acres are released.

 Acres put to an alternate use without authorization from AFSC, will be charged the premium, claims may be reduced or denied, and future coverage could be affected.
 Client must also advise AFSC upon completion of the alternate use.
 With AFSC approval, the client may have the option to leave standing inspection strips or swaths on acres being put to another use, to allow AFSC to conduct a preharvest appraisal.
 More information can be found on the Inspection Strips page.

 The Harvested Production Report (HPR) information provided by clients and the appraisal information provided from field inspections are used to determine whether there is a potential production loss.
 HPRs must be filed when harvest is complete and submitted online or to a branch no later than the deadline (October 15 for perennial insurance and November 15 for most annual insurance crops).
 HPRs which are submitted past the filing deadline will be subject to a late filing fee.
 Failure to file an HPR by December 31 will result in forfeiture of an indemnity and the application of a zero-yield estimate resulting in lower coverage for the future.

-An AFSC inspector may visit the farm to verify reported information and determine the cause of loss.
+An AFSC adjuster may visit the farm to verify reported information and determine the cause of loss.
 Clients can request a 50 per cent advance or a preliminary payment for annual crops reported on their HPR, when there is a potential indemnity payment.
 Notification of an insurance claim and any required loss adjustment procedures are based on the information provided by clients on the HPR.

-An inspector is assigned to the claim and will make an appointment for a field inspection.
-The inspector will:
+An adjuster is assigned to the claim and will make an appointment for a field inspection.
+The adjuster will: